aevea/knit/CONTRIBUTING.md

 **Reasons**

-By using this approach we can version tools used in Merge master as a normal Go dependency.
+By using this approach we can version tools used in knit as a normal Go dependency.

 ## Troubleshooting